iki-wgt/anonymized_data_evaluation_and_training_pipeline/README.md

 - Evaluation using enhanced COCO metrics (AP, mAP, F1/F2, SSIM) and MATLAB scripts for graphs

 For easy overview of dependencies we added a single Dockerfile for every module.
 Modules did run fused together on our IKI-GPU-server.
-As training of YOLO (especially the larger models) needs a lot of VRAM we recommend this for future users of this repo/code.
+As training of larger YOLO needs a lot of VRAM, we recommend this for future users of this repo/code.

 ## Before you start
 ⚠ Dockerfiles contain hardware-related versions (e.g. CUDA) and paths - Please compare with used hardware before you start.